Since 2004, revealing pleasure at work!

 Now ask yourself these questions and try to answer them:

-One could even conclude that it is harmful.
+One might even conclude that it's harmful.

 - Will it help me make my choice?
 How and why?